 Tufan E, Elter K, Durmusoglu F. Assessment of reproductive ageing patterns by hormonal and ultrasonographic ovarian reserve tests.
 Hum Reprod 2004.

-FAQs from users: 'Can you tell if I have fertility problems from my hormone values?', 'At what age should AMH be examined?', 'Is it normal for a 23-years old girl to have AMH levels of 1.2 ng/mL?', 'Is having your progesterone levels below the reference value on day 21 too bad?', 'Do low AMH levels equal low ovarian reserve?', 'Can anxiety affect female hormone levels?', 'What is the ideal day to do a blood test to examine female fertility?' and 'What are injectable female hormones used for?' and 'Does stress affect the outcome of hormone level tests in women?'.
+FAQs from users: 'Can you tell if I have fertility problems from my hormone values?', 'At what age should AMH be examined?', 'Is it normal for a 23-years old girl to have AMH levels of 1.2 ng/mL?', 'Is having your progesterone levels below the reference value on day 21 serious?', 'Can anxiety affect female hormone levels?', 'Do low AMH levels equal low ovarian reserve?', 'What is the best day to do a blood test to examine female fertility?', 'What are injectable female hormones used for?' and 'Does stress affect the outcome of hormone level tests in women?'.